Cornerstone Academy promotes the following concepts as an integral part of the curriculum:

 • An interactive learning program that teaches children problem solving, critical thinking and communication skills.
 We achieve this by engaging our students in P.B.L.
 (Project Based Learning), Genius Hour, S.T.E.M. and S.T.E.A.M. and asking questions that are divergent rather than convergent.
 When students learn to answer a question just to be “correct” they shut down, and learn only to provide the right answer.
 Our highly-trained faculty is adept at providing questions that promote creativity.
 We recognize that our students will graduate from here and go on to the next school in their educational journey, which may not be as innovative or personal as Cornerstone.
 This is why our preparations allow them to graduate with a strong foundation, and the knowledge that prepares them for life after Cornerstone.

 • An environment that fosters open participation and communication between staff, parents, children, and the community.
-Each day you receive a Daily Journal which informs you about what your child did.
-The Daily Journal is a fantastic tool for communicating about what you child did and a way for you to encourage him or her to learn more about a particular subject at home, while promoting the very thing that we want to instill in them, that learning never ends.
+Our teachers provide bi-weekly emailed journals to inform you of the lessons, books, concepts and celebrations that are taking place throughout the week.
+The Journal is a fantastic tool for communicating about what you child did and a way for you to encourage him or her to learn more about a particular subject at home, while promoting the very thing that we want to instill in them, that learning never ends.

 • A program that teaches essential life, social and inter-personal skills.
 Collaboration is a key ingredient to being able to launch projects in the real world successfully.
 We teach that ability as early as Kindergarten.
 It is such a vital part of any job or project they do.
 At Cornerstone we know that our job is to prepare them for now, and for the future.